nss-evening-web-development/curriculum/src/data/curriculum/client/week-08/04l-author-create-update.md

 We will be focusing on CREATE and UPDATE.

-- CREATE
+- CREATE Author
-  - Author
+  - Use the form provided
-- UPDATE
+- UPDATE Author
-  - Author
+  - Update the CREATE form to be used for Update